What We Offer

 Where do counselling sessions take place?

-Counselling is carried out throughout the Cotswolds in a number of locations in Cirencester, Moreton-in-Marsh, Chipping Campden and at home for those unable to travel.
+Counselling is carried out throughout the Cotswolds in a number of locations in Cirencester, Moreton-in-Marsh, Chipping Campden and via telephone or Zoom for those unable to travel.

 How much will it cost?